 What is premium IOL?

-- Premium IOL: The premium IOLs are specially designed to give focus at all distances (multifocal IOL), correct astigmatism (toric IOL) or do both
+Premium IOL: Premium IOLs are specially designed to provide an additional function.
+This can be to provide focus at all distances (multifocal IOL), to correct astigmatism (toric IOL) or do both (multifocal toric).

 Multifocal IOLs, as the name suggests, has multiple focal points.
 Different technologies exist in manufacturing these lenses.
 So the outcome of insertion of these lenses will be dependent on which type of lens is inserted.
 For example the ‘Bifocal’ lenses are designed to give two distinct areas of clear vision, near (eg read normal print books) and far (eg driving).
 The new ‘Trifocal’ technology gives an additional area of clear vision for intermediate distance (eg computer screen).
 The technology which uses Extended Depth of Focus (EDOF) allows smooth transition of vision from distance to near but less clear vision for near than the ‘Bifocal’ or ‘Trifocal’ technology.
 So EDOF lenses sit somewhere between monofocal and multifocal IOL.
 Because all multifocal IOLs split light into two or three focal points there is loss of contrast sensitivity by up to 20%.
 So the distance vision is not as crisp and clear as the monofocal IOL.
 These lenses are not funded on the NHS.